bhecquet/seleniumRobot/doc/chap3_Test_writing.md

     </mirror>
   </mirrors>

 - **WARNING ASPECTJ**: from seleniumRobot 3.14.0 version, aspectJ version has be changed (from 1.8.9 to 1.9.1) which introduces incompatibilities when building but not running tests.
-To use this seleniumRobot version, do the following: add
+To use this seleniumRobot version, do the following

+add:

 	<dependencies>
 		<dependency>